Canon 1D X Mark II vs Leica SL

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the SL are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the SL are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the SL does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 1D X Mark II vs Leica SL